Wie is de Mol? 25th Anniversary season

 Wie is de Mol?
 Anniversary season 2 is a special jubilee season of Wie is de Mol? in celebration of the 25-year anniversary of the series.
-This is the second jubilee season of the series following Wie is de Mol?
+This is the second jubilee season comprising returning cast members, following Wie is de Mol?
 Renaissance in 2020.

 The season was hosted by Rik van de Westelaken and premiered on 1 November 2025 for a shorter eight-episode season.
+The season finale saw Merel Westrik (season 19) win the €5,340 prize pot by unmasking Nathan Rutjes (season 20) as the Mole, with Loes Haverkort (season 18) finishing as the runner-up.

 Candidates

 The season featured ten previous contestants from former seasons.
 Unlike previous Wie is de Mol? seasons, the cast were not revealed until the season premiere.
 Ten candidates consisted of five returning former Moles and five returning non-Mole contestants.